orionrobots/orionrobots.github.io/content/2024/04/29-how-do-you-know-what-all-the-wires-are-for.md

 Here's the big secret, I don't!

-I rely on a few important things to help me figure out what the wires are for:
+I rely on a few important things to help me figure out or remember what the wires are for:

 1. Diagrams - I'll make sketches, they could be biro scribbles, schematics in CAD or quick drawings in any drawing tool.
 These can then serve as a map of the wiring to look at later, or wire by.
 I put pin names or numbers by them.
 2. Labels or pin names on the robot - I've stuck sticky labels on, if the PCB's don't have pins labelled on them to help myself.